What is the typical daily schedule?

 What types of transportation will we use?

 We will hire private vans and buses for long drives, and we will use both private and public boats to get around Lake Atitlán.
-During our service days, we may be transported in vehicles owned by the volunteer organization.
+During our service days, we may be transported in vehicles owned or hired by the volunteer organization.
 We also might hire small, three-wheeled vehicles called tuk-tuks for short trips around town.
 Most of the time we will be on foot!

 Can I bring a cell phone?